texfaq/texfaq.github.io/FAQ-upquot.md

 ---
+title:  Realistic quotes for verbatim listings
 section: Adjusting the typesetting
 subsection: Typesetting specialities
 date: 2014-06-10
 ---

-# Realistic quotes for verbatim listings

 The `cmtt` font has ''curly'' quotes, which are pleasing on the eye, but don't really tally with what one